cai-peng/go-cron/README.md

 # go-cron
-Rewrite linux-crontab by golang and precision to second
+a crontab librarys by golang and precision to second and functional enhancement is simple and easy to use.

 ## demo code
 ```